wolgwang1729/Vulcan-16/readme.md

 2. Click on `Compile` to compile the Jack programs and then click on `Run` to load the generated VM code into the VM emulator.
 3. Change the execution speed to Fast.
 4. Run the program and observe the results.

+# Future Roadmap
+- Develop a web-based hardware simulator and IDE to test various architectures, enabling more flexible experimentation beyond the current setup.
+- Translate key hardware chips into popular HDL languages such as Verilog and VHDL to broaden compatibility and integration.
+- Port Vulcan-16 onto an FPGA platform to validate designs on actual hardware and enhance performance.

 # References
 ## Books, Courses, and Other Resources Used